-On the basis of this initial evaluation:

-I find that the proposed use COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be recommended for adoption.

-I find that although the proposal could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the Project have been made by or agreed to by the Project Applicant.
-A MITIGATED NEGATIVE DECLARATION will be recommended for adoption.

-I find that the proposal MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.

-I find that the proposal MAY have a significant effect(s) on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets, if the effect is a "potentially significant impact" or "potentially significant unless mitigated."
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.

-I find that although the proposed Project could have a significant effect on type environment, because all potgentially significnat effect (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION, pursuant to all applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures are are imposed upon the proposed Project, nothing further is required.
+On the basis of this initial evaluation: I find that the proposed use COULD NOT have a signification environment, and a NEGATIVE DECLARATION will be adoption.
+I find that although the proposal could have a significant environment, there will not be a significant effect in revisions in the Project have been made by or agreed Applicant.
+A MITIGATED NEGATIVE DECLARATION will for adoption. this case because to by the Project I find that the proposal MAY have a significant effect on the an ENVIRONMENTAL IMPACT REPORT is required. e environment, and X I find that the proposal MAY have a significant effect(s) or but at least one effect 1) has been adequately analy document pursuant to applicable legal standards, and 2) h by mitigation measures based on the earlier analysis attached sheets, if the effect is a "potentially signi "potentially significant unless mitigated."
+An ENVIRON REPORT is required, but it must analyze only the effects addressed.
+I find that although the proposed Project could have a statyhe environment, because all potgentially significnat efficient analyzed adequately in an earlier EIR or NEGATIVE DECLATO all applicable standards, and (b) have been avoided or a to that earlier EIR or NEGATIVE DECLARATION, inclumitigation measures are are imposed upon the propose further is required. fect (a) have been ARATION, pursuant mitigated pursuant ading revisions or Thomas S. Merrell City of Jurupa Valley Signature Agency Thomas G.Merrell, AICP, Planning Director January 6, 2020 Printed Name/Title Date

-Signature

-Thomas G.Merrell, AICP, Planning Director Printed Name/Title

-Thomas S. Merrill

-City of Jurupa Valley

-Agency

-January 6, 2020 Date